resun-c/django-auth0-engine/README.md

 ### 4.1.
 Signing up:

-The `AuthEngine.signup()` method helps you register users with Auth0 application.
-To use it, simply provide a Django HttpRequest object, the user's email address, password, and any other information needed by your specific Auth0 setup (see the [AuthEngine.signup()](docs/reference/md/auth_engine.md#authenginesignuprequest-email-password-connection-username-user_metadata-given_name-family_name-name-nickname-picture-signin-keep_signed_in) documentation for more details).
+To register a new user, call the `AuthEngine.signup()` method with the user's email address, password, and any other information needed by your specific Auth0 setup.

-Upon successful sign up, it sets the session cookie in the request object and returns a `User` object.
-Otherwise, an `AuthEngineError` object with error information is returned; the request session is unchanged.
-A verification mail is also sent to the email address.
+Upon signing up the user, this method sets the session cookie in the request and returns a `User` object.
+If it fails to sign up the user, an `AuthEngineError` is returned with proper error information.

 Example: